 Game visuals today span the artistic spectrum, from iconic mobile graphics to lush AAA productions and now of course the shift towards virtual reality and a return to photo-realism.
 Our Art Track will provide artists with inspiration, practical advice, best-practise guidance and real-life case studies from not just the games industry but other creative industries too.

 Nothing ruins a good game faster than annoying music or inferior sound effects.
 Our Audio Track curated by John Broomhall, is for anyone involved in sound or music and video games.
 Audio professionals can expect to be inspired by the latest techniques and trends, plus hear from peers and experts who will share their own experiences and knowledge on all things sound related.
 The Audio Day runs on Thursday 13 July.

-It's all very well making a great game, however without some commercial know-how and a sensible business model then you won't get very far in today's hugely competitive games industry.
+Without some commercial know-how and a sensible business model you won't get very far in today's hugely competitive games industry.
 Our Business track brings together some of the smartest brains in games to share real-life case studies, practical advice, and best-practise tips so you can run a truly successful business as well as make great games.
 Also covers the challenges of game production and funding plus new technologies, new trends and new business models.

 The games industry clearly remains the most exciting and varied sector for a programmer to go to work in.
 In the Coding Track our seriously knowledgeable and experienced technical speakers will show you exactly how to rise to the many challenges and opportunities facing game programmers today - including new and emerging platforms like VR, AR and MR.